Skip to main content Skip to office menu Skip to footer

 Once a tentative settlement has been reached, employees in the bargaining unit vote to ratify the agreement.
 The contract is then executed by the Commissioner of Management and Budget.
 (Under legislation adopted by the 2023 Legislature, the SER and the Legislature no longer are involved in the contract ratification process.)

 Six of the bargaining units are defined as "essential" which, under Minnesota Statutes, prevents them from engaging in a strike.
 If one of these bargaining units reaches an impasse, either party may request binding arbitration to resolve the issues at impasse.
-The arbitration award is implemented by the Commissioner of Management and Budget
+The arbitration award is implemented by the Commissioner of Management and Budget.

 The subcommittee tracks various costs related to the collective bargaining agreements and compensation plans in a tracking sheet called a Salary Settlement Chart.
 Settlement sheets dating back to 1992 can be found by selecting the "Subcommittee Data" dropdown box above.